 Building a home requires an overlap of multiple disciplines.
 To achieve a harmonious result in the most efficient manner, every discipline must be involved from the beginning.
 GreenSpace Collaborative assembles a team experienced in architectural design, structural engineering, site planning, energy and material conservation and heating and cooling.
 Early coordination between these disciplines creates time to proactively discuss options and trade-offs, common or multipurpose solutions and the most efficient sequencing for construction.
 The goal being a streamlined design and construction for a home that exudes a simple elegance.

 GreenSpace Collaborative is uniquely positioned to offer a full range of services within the natural design/build practice.
-We are a small group of design professionals and seasonal builders, committed to creating the most comfortable, functional and meaningful space to call home.
+We are a small group of design professionals committed to creating the most comfortable, functional and meaningful space to call home.
 We provide creative solutions from conceptual design to detailed construction documents and green specifications.
 We do not impose a “one size fits all” approach; each project is unique.
 In this way, we ensure each new project results in a truly distinctive home that reflects its inhabitants, the community, and the surrounding environment.
 We can step in at any point in the design/build process.

 Site Selection:Starting off right

 Clients are often eager to build.
 However, time taken with the site selection process is time well spent.
 There are as many potential site issues as construction issues, yet ironically, buyers do not carefully inspect the site prior to purchase.
 Most clients own their property before finding an architect or designer, but for those who do not, seeking professional advice prior to purchase is strongly recommended.
 GreenSpace Collaborative can visit available properties, check for which best suit the client's needs and goals, study the property and look for any potential problems that might make construction more difficult or expensive.

 Program Development:Establishing Design Objectives